accosmin/nano/README.md

 NanoCV is tested on ArchLinux (gcc 4.9+, CMake 3.1+, Ninja) and OSX (clang, homebrew, CMake 3.1+, Ninja).
 The code is written to be cross-platform, so it may work (with minor fixes) on other plaforms (e.g. Windows/MSVC).

-The easiest way of compiling (and installation) is to run the `build_release.sh` bash script.
+The easiest way to compile (and install) is to run the `build_release.sh` bash script.
 The test programs and utilities will be found in the `build-release` directory.

 The `build_debug.sh` bash script will build the debugging version with and without address, leak and thread gcc-based sanitizers (if available).